Our Guide to Moving to France with Small Kids

 • Seek out any French people who live close to you to meet and possibly socialise with (you’ll be amazed at how many French families there are in the UK).

-Finally, here’s information about the carnet de santé health booklet, French school holidays and their dates.
-We hope this is useful, keep reading our French blog for advice about buying, moving and living in France.
+Finally, here’s information about the carnet de santé health booklet and the dates of French school holidays.
+We hope this is useful.
+Keep reading our French blog for advice about buying, moving and living in France.